dev-petervanhemert/OTAP/Step12.md

 [Back to Main Menu](README.md)

     NOTE:

-    Deployment Type:

-    - TFS Services and SQL Server are hosted on a single computer and SonarQube (all components) on a separate machine.
-    - Suitable for evaluation in production or near-production environments.

     In this guide, we will demonstrate the installation and configurations using an Azure VM server Datacenter 2016  and sql 2016 express.